Welcome to today's edition of the Rush 24-7 podcast.

 And my mom and dad were getting married.

-But I've never I've seen water spouts here, you know, little thin tornadoes out over the ocean, but I've I've never seen this thing is just you you can't you can't help but just be.
+But I've never, I've seen water spouts here, you know, little thin tornadoes out over the ocean, but I've never seen this thing just, you can't help but just be, well, bomb is a whole bunch of bombs.

-I mean, all you know, Hollywood just go in there and start running film, and they've got stock footage for every disaster movie that they ever want to make.
+I mean, all, you know, Hollywood just go in there and start running film, and they've got stock footage for every disaster movie that they ever want to make.

 So Mitch Daniels, Mitch Daniels is out.

-Um, and folks, you we're gonna get to Obama.
+Folks, we're going to get to Obama.

-We got at APAC, we've got a lot to do here today.
+We've got a lot to do here today.

-We're gonna squeeze it all in.
+We're going to squeeze it all in.

 Listen to this.